ctfpilot/challenges-template/README.md

 However, this README does not provide instructions to challenge developers on how it can be used to do some of the automation.

 Refer to the [Discord Bot documentation](https://github.com/ctfpilot/discord-bot) for more information on how to set up and use the bot with your challenge repository.

+#### GitHub projects

+To manage challenges and track progress, GitHub Projects can be utilized.
+A template GitHub project is available in: [Challenges Project board Template](https://github.com/orgs/ctfpilot/projects/1).

+You can create a new project from the template, and link it to your challenge repository.

 ### Template license